Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 - Where the clearance is 0.22mm, which is less than the specified 0.25mm

 Right-click on a violation to examine what rule is being violated, and the violation conditions.
-In this image the display is in single layer mode, with the multi-layer as the active layer.
+In this image the display is in single layer mode, with the Top Layer as the active layer.

 Positioning the Components on the PCB